nareshbhatia/cra-with-storybook/README.md

-# CRA with Storybook with preset-create-react-app
+# CRA with Storybook

 This project was bootstrapped with
 [Create React App](https://github.com/facebook/create-react-app).

 ## How was Storybook initialized

-Ran sb init without any options and let it detect CRA:
+Storybook was added using `sb init` without any options.
+This lets it detect CRA and add preset-create-react-app and webpack5 builder automatically:

 ```shell
 npx sb init
 ```

-The added the following overrides in `package.json`:
+After this I had to add the following overrides to `package.json` to overcome dependency conflicts:

 ```json
 {